2gis/on-premise-helm-charts/charts/tiles-api/README.md

 >
 > All On-Premise services are beta, and under development.

-## Requirements

-See the [documentation](https://docs.2gis.com/en/on-premise/map#nav-lvl1--Requirements) for details.
+See the [documentation](https://docs.2gis.com/en/on-premise/map) to learn how to:

-## Installing

-See the [documentation](https://docs.2gis.com/en/on-premise/map#nav-lvl1--Installing) for the installation instructions.
+- Install the service.

     When filling in the keys for `values-tiles.yaml` configuration file, refer to the documentation and the list of keys below.

-Also, you can use the sample [values.yaml](./values.yaml) file as a reference.

-## Updating

-See the [documentation](https://docs.2gis.com/en/on-premise/map#nav-lvl1--Updating) for the update instructions.
+- Update the service.

 ## Values